gorgias0/wiim-piremote/README.md

 # wiim-piremote
-Python wrapper to send http commands to WIIM device via IR remote
+Python script to send http commands to WIIM device via IR remote and lirc

+## Hardware needed

+- Raspberry pi zero 2W
+- TSOP4838 IR-receiver 38 kHz e.g.  https://www.electrokit.com/tsop4838-ir-modul-38-khz

+This would probably work with any raspberry pi that has a network interface.
+It is very convenient using a zero w with wifi, just a power cable needed.

 ## How to get started (basic overview)